AliDeli80/employe-payroll-app/README.md

 # Employee Payroll App

-A responsive employee payroll management application built with React.
+A responsive employee payroll management application built with React based on udemy Course.
 It features routing, context API for state management, styled-components for styling, and a simple login system with validation.
 The app includes multiple sections such as Home, About, Contact, and Personal, with a secure admin login.

 ---